ibm-cloud-docs/Cloudant/guides/replication_guide.md

 ```
 {: codeblock}

-*Example of using the command line to start a replication job:*
+### Example of using the command line to start a replication job

 ```sh
 curl -X POST \